tskrgulja1/vsts-sync-migration/src/VstsSyncMigrator.Extension/README.md

 - Migrate Work Items & Test Management from one account or collection to another
 - Assist in changing process templates

+## Supported Paths

+ - TFS -> TFS
+ - TFS -> VSTS
+ - VSTS -> TFS (However please email us on contact [at] nkdagility.com to discuss why)

 There are many other uses that you might put the tools to but migrating your enitre TFS Collection to VSTS is not one of them.
 You should also consider the [VSTS Migration Service](https://www.visualstudio.com/team-services/migrate-tfs-vsts/) from Microsoft.
+If you need help then please get in touch at contact [at] nkdagility.com.

 ## Quick Links